Green Tea: How does it help, and for whom is it beneficial?rahul

 Heart Disease & Stroke Risk

-The aforesaid anti-carcinogenic effects of Green tea may play a key role in checking the incidence of liver disorders.
+The aforesaid anti-carcinogenic effects of Green tea leaves extract may play a key role in checking the incidence of liver disorders.
 Active polyphenols detoxify the reactive oxygen species, avoiding the destruction of the liver cells from oxygen free radicals and resulting in oxidative DNA damage.
-A number of studies have shown that, most probably through this method, green tea intake can ease liver disorders or liver cancer and this is the major green tea benefit.
+A number of studies have shown that, most probably through this method, green tea intake can ease liver disorders or liver cancer.

 Chronic Inflammatory Disease